davidoesch/shadow_solar_calculator/README.md

-# GRASS Solar Shadow Calculation Tools
+# GRASS & SAGA Solar Shadow Calculation Tools

 Collection of Bash scripts to create a GRASS GIS location from a DEM, precompute slope/aspect, and calculate solar incidence / shadow masks for given day(s) and time ranges using r.sun.